Off Camera Flash

 with Michelle Turner

-4 WEEK WORKSHOP BEGINS MAR 25
+4 WEEK WORKSHOP COMING SOON

 Learn how to use your flash off camera to create and manipulate light in any situation, whether you are looking to lift harsh shadows during midday sessions, fill a room with light, or photograph your subjects after dark.

 We will cover the basics and then learn how to tweak the settings in-camera to enhance or play down the ambient light in the scene.
 From light position and modifier selection to the inverse square law and bouncing the light off-camera to fill a room for more of a lifestyle approach, we will engage in a variety of creative light assignments which will give you the confidence you need to capture images with ease in any kind of light!
 This course covers everything you need to get started and move to the next level with your off camera flash work.
 No flash experience is necessary.

 All students need a flash, trigger, and receiver.
 A lightstand and modifier, while not required, are desirable.
 Michelle is happy to make suggestions for a variety of budgets, from economy (under $100 if you already own your flash) to top of the line.
 Students should be comfortable shooting in manual mode.